Shiny App-Packages

 What’s not in the book

 This book isn’t a replacement for Mastering Shiny or R Packages, 2ed (or Writing R Extensions).
-I highly suggest bookmarking thse resources to return and read when you’d like to learn more about package development.
+I highly suggest bookmarking these resources to return and read when you’d like to learn more about R package and Shiny development.

 I also won’t be recommending a particular Shiny framework or package, but I’ll cover a few popular choices, show what they’re doing ‘under the hood,’ and let you decide if you’d like to adopt their practices.